 - Residence permit

-Many Portuguese banks offer English-speaking services, particularly in areas popular with expatriates.
+Many Portuguese banks have English speaking services, especially in areas popular with expats.
 I advise clients to transfer substantial funds to their Portuguese bank account before their SEF appointment to demonstrate financial stability.

 11. Health Insurance and Other Requirements

 Health insurance is a mandatory requirement when applying for the D7 Visa.
-You can choose to purchase private health insurance from a Portuguese insurance company or opt for an international insurance provider that offers coverage in Portugal.
-This ensures you have access to healthcare services while residing in Portugal.
+You can purchase private health insurance from a Portuguese insurance company or opt for an international insurance provider that covers Portugal.
+This will give you access to healthcare services while living in Portugal.

-In addition to health insurance, you must meet several other requirements to qualify for the D7 Visa.
-These include having a valid passport, proof of sufficient passive income, and proof of accommodation in Portugal.
-You will also need to register with the Portuguese authorities and obtain a residence permit once you arrive in the country.
+In addition to health insurance you must meet several other requirements to qualify for the D7 Visa.
+These include having a valid passport, proof of sufficient passive income and proof of accommodation in Portugal.
+You will also need to register with the Portuguese authorities and get a residence permit once you arrive in the country.

-Meeting all these requirements is essential to avoid any delays or complications in the application process.
-Ensuring you have all the necessary documentation and insurance coverage will help streamline your transition to becoming a Portuguese resident.
+Meeting all these requirements is crucial to avoid any delays or complications in the application process.
+Having all the necessary documentation and insurance coverage will help smooth your transition to becoming a Portuguese resident.

 12. Family Reunification